TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

    :ref:`stdWrap`

 :aspect:`Description`
-   If the resulting content of the :ts:`stdWrap` is null (:php:`NULL` type in PHP).
+   If the resulting content of the :typoscript:`stdWrap` is null (:php:`NULL` type in PHP).

-   Since null values cannot be assigned in TypoScript, only the :ts:`stdWrap` features are available below this property.
+   Since null values cannot be assigned in TypoScript, only the :typoscript:`stdWrap` features are available below this property.

 :aspect:`Example`